fstnetwork/module-api/API_Reference/Wallet/transferSmartVoucher.md

-# Get Smart Token Holders
+# Transfer Smart Voucher

-You are able to transfer FIL via this API.
+You are able to transfer Smart Voucher via this API.

 ## GraphQL API